-The 2021 Chillswim Ullswater Swim will be held on Saturday 17th July at Parkfoot Holiday Park on the outskirts of Pooley Bridge, this will be the 2nd edition of this incredible swimming challenge!
+Aquasphere Chillswim Ullswater 2022 will be held in July (date TBC) at Parkfoot Holiday Park on the outskirts of Pooley Bridge, this will be the 2nd edition of this incredible swimming challenge!

 Swimmers will complete the full length of lake swim in separate starts based on your average mile pace to give you the best experience possible.
 As with all of our events this will be a wetsuit optional swim.

 Entry fee and what’s included:

 Standard entry fee is £120 per person, which includes:

 • Transport to the start and from the finish back to the race HQ car park at Parkfoot Holiday Park

 • Professional water safety team supporting the swim

 • Feed stations along the route providing energy drinks & jelly babies!

 • Chillswim Ullswater silicone event swim hat

 • Chillswim Ullswater event medal for each participant